Skip to main content Skip to main navigation Skip to search

 To complete this review the department studied equivalent lists of susceptible species published by recognised overseas agencies, relevant disease-specific chapters published by the World Organisation for Animal Health (OIE), and reviewed the literature on the susceptibility of finfish species to the diseases of concern that were outlined in the 1999 non-viable marine finfish IRA.

-The department followed a newly-developed procedure (Appendix A) to determine if a species of finfish should be recognised as susceptible to a disease of concern, given the strength of the scientific evidence available.
+The department followed a newly-developed procedure to determine if a species of finfish should be recognised as susceptible to a disease of concern, given the strength of the scientific evidence available.
 This procedure was used to review the current risk species lists to determine if any additional species should be listed as susceptible to the diseases of concern to Australia outlined in the 1999 non-viable marine finfish IRA.
 The susceptibility of 160 species of finfish to diseases of concern were assessed as part of this review.

 The diseases of concern to Australia are described in the 1999 non-viable marine finfish IRA and formed the basis of this review.
 These diseases are: